Age UK provides the secretariat for the All Party Parliamentary Group (APPG) for Ageing and Older People.

 This session will look at and celebrate the diversity of older people.
 2017 will be the 50th anniversary of the Sexual Offences Act 1967 (Royal Assent on 27 July 1967).

-Positive attitudes to growing older/positive representation of older people - Monday 10 July
+Positive attitudes to ageing - Monday 10 July

 This topic will include how to support older workers and ensuring that work is fulfilling, but also linking the discussion to representation and combatting stereotypes.